microsoft/react-native-windows/vnext/docs/NativeModules.md

 2. Register your new `INativeModule` within the native code of your React Native host application.
 3. Invoke your NativeModule from within your Raact Native JS code.

+*Open Questions:*

+* How do native modules fire events into RN?

 ### Sample Native Module using Microsoft.ReactNative.Managed (recommended)

 #### 1. Authoring your Native Module